redakker/blecker/README.md

 ## What does it exactly
 This is a very simple tracker software which creates an MQTT topic for each scanned device mac address (without ":" ) under the base topic and send the availability as payload.
+I personally use it for presence detection of family members.
+Every family member has a BLE device on her/his keyring and smart home can do automations depends on the members' availability.
+For example: turn on the alarm system if nobody at home.

 The default topic is **/blecker**\
 The default payload for available device: **present**\